 You’d just finished bathing the kids, getting them into their pajamas, and tucking them into bed for the night.
-But just as you’re ready to relax, you see the clutter of toys across the floor.
+But as soon as you’re ready to relax, you see the clutter of toys across the floor.

 Instead of reading a book or watching a movie, you’re bent over picking up toys and putting them back where they belong.
-Sure, doing it yourself is quicker, but done long enough, and you get tired of picking up the mess that they made.
+Sure, doing it yourself is quicker, but done long enough, and you get tired of picking up the mess they made.